mbrandonw/mbrandonw.github.io/_drafts/algebra-and-types.md

 At this point we have seen that there is a correspondence with forming enums and structs of finite types and taking the sum and product of the number of values those types hold.
 Let us take a leap of faith to speak more abstractly, and say that forming an enum or struct of types is the sum and product of types.
 So, where we previously would have used `TwoCase<Int, String>` we are now going to abstractly say `Int + String`, and similarly `TwoField<Bool, [Int]>` is `Bool * [Int]`.
 Right now these are just formal symbols we are using in hopes that later we will be able to extract some understanding or intuition from them.

-Let also assign a special symbol to the types with zero and one elements respectively.
+Let’s also assign a special symbol to the types with zero and one elements respectively.
 Examples of each of those types are `Never` and `Void` respectively, and we will denote them by `0` and `1`.

 Here are some examples of performing algebra with types: